NAFC Advocacy Efforts

 NAFC facilitated a panel of World Federation of Incontinence Patients (WFIP) members from Egypt, Poland, and the Netherlands speaking on “Patient Perspectives in Accessing Health Education, Skilled Treatment, and Safe Options for Incontinence” during the 2009 meeting of the International Continence Society.

 Encourage your U.S. Senators to support the National Pain Care Policy Act of 2009.
 Some of you may face daily, chronic pain such as arthritis that obstructs your ability to reach the toilet safely and timely so as not to have an accident.
 Others of you may experience pelvic pain caused by ill-timed sphincter contractions, especially if you have a neurological disease such as Multiple Sclerosis.
 Still others may face daily bladder pain and urinary frequency signaling a disabling condition such as interstitial cystitis (IC).
 Or you may know and care about someone living with any one of these circumstances.
 There are millions of you.
 Get behind S. 660 structured to improve access to pain care and improve pain management.
-To submit a letter to your Senator urging their co-sponsorship of the Senate bill, S. 660, click here.

 If you are not sure how to get your Senator’s Contact information, click here and type your zip code.